 I target about 5%.
 (Yes I know all those add up to 105%.
 These are targets that vary with market swings.)

-If for whatever reason I didn’t have access to those specific funds (or if I had access to the even lower expense ratio Institutional versions) I’d look for the Vanguard variations that delivered the same Vanguard stock, bond and REIT index portfolios.
+If for whatever reason I didn’t have access to those specific funds (or if I had access to the even lower expense ratio Institutional versions) I’d look for the Vanguard variations that delivered the same Vanguard stock and bond index portfolios.

 If for whatever reason I didn’t have access to Vanguard, I’d look for similar low-cost funds from whatever sound investment company was available: